Ali-TM-original/Ali-TM-original/README.md

 <h3 align="center">I am just a Student trying to learn the art of programming.
 I have around 16 months of experience till now, have really been fascinated with the world of code.
 Lately I have been gaining interested in mobile development, taking small steps learning React Native and taking initiative of learning Flutter/Dart
 Apart from that I am a full stack web developer.
 I have made multiple websites for local and global businesses.
-Fun Fact last month made a Web App for a super market last month ;)</h3>
 <!--
 **Ali-TM-original/Ali-TM-original** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->